plantformatics/phaseLD/README.md

   Run Time Options:
     --threads|-p        Set number of threads [Int|Default=1]

-    --fast_mode|-f      Instead of calculating LD for every marker in the window, calculate LD for window_size/10.
+    --quick_mode|-f     Instead of calculating LD for every marker in the window, calculate LD for window_size/10.
 The next position is the first marker above the R2 threshold.
                         This makes the computation 10-20X faster for the default window size.
 Time saved increases
-                        exponentially as window sizes get larger. .
+                        exponentially as window sizes get larger.

-    --quick_mode|-q     Rather than use pairwise LD calculations within a window, use LD chaining instead.
+    --fast_mode|-q      Rather than use pairwise LD calculations within a window, use LD chaining instead.
 Starting at marker X, the algorithm searches for the nearest marker, y, with R2 above the threshold.
 The next iteration